 There are ongoing court proceedings, claims and possible claims for and against the Company.
-Contingent liabilities exist in respect of actual and potential claims and proceedings, including those listed below.
+Contingent liabilities exist in respect of actual and potential claims and proceedings.
 An assessment of the Company's likely loss has been made on a case-by-case basis for the purpose of the financial statements but cannot always be reliably estimated.
 Where appropriate, specific provisions have been made in note 17.